Dark Higgs Bosons at Colliders: Direct dark Higgs searches

 \subsubsection{\texorpdfstring{$ pp \to \scalar \to ZZ/WW$}{pp to phi to ZZ or WW} at CMS}

-Using an integrated luminosity of up to $5.1 \fbinv$ collected in 2011 at $\sqrts = 7 \tev$ and up to $19.7 \fbinv$ collected in 2012 at $\sqrts = 8 \tev$, CMS performed a search for heavy Higgs bosons decaying into a pair of $W$ or $Z$ bosons~\cite{CMS:2015hra}.
-Several final states of the $\scalar \to WW$ and $\scalar \to ZZ$ decays are analyzed.
-The combined upper limit at the 95\% CL on the product of the cross section and branching fraction excludes a Higgs boson with SM-like couplings in the range $145 < \mscalar < 1000 \gev$.
-This can be translated into limits on the mixing angle.
+In 2011 and 2012 the LHC collided protons at a center-of-mass energy of $7$ resp. $8 \tev$.
+The CMS collaboration used these data corresponding to an integrated luminosity of up to $5.1 \fbinv$ and up to $19.7 \fbinv$ to search for heavy Higgs bosons decaying via a pair of $W$ or $Z$ bosons into final states with one, two, or four charged leptons~\cite{CMS:2015hra}.
+In the case of four charged leptons, one Z boson is allowed to decay into a pair of tau leptons, while otherwise leptons are restricted to electrons and muons.
+The analysis excludes Higgs bosons with SM-like couplings in the mass range between 145 and $1000 \gev$ at the 95\% CL.
+These results can be translated into limits on the mixing angle.
 With an upper bound of $\sin \theta \lesssim 0.26$, the strongest limits are reached in the mass range below approximately $260 \gev$.